ShebMichel/My_Python_Basics/README.md

 Topics such as: Logical Operators, for loop and while loop, range, enumerate, break, continue and pass, and functions are discussed.
 Also, a fewer simple exercises are validated.

 ## 3. regular expressions
+In this tutorial, you’ll explore regular expressions, also known as regexes, in Python.
+A regex is a special sequence of characters that defines a pattern for complex string-matching functionality.
 ## 4. file input and output

 ## 5. advance generators